 Nap Time

 Always ensure that playtime is followed by nap time.
 Puppies grow at an overwhelmingly fast rate, and they easily tire.
 They need roughly 20 hours of sleep a day.
-Scheduling nap times during the day ensures that your puppy gets ample resting time.
+Scheduling naps during the day ensures that your puppy gets ample rest.
 Puppies do get fussy and can act out by nipping or barking.
 It’s just a way of telling you that it needs its precious nap time.

 As a daily routine for new puppies, nap time can be pretty challenging, particularly at night.

 Pro Tip 2: You’ll need to harden your heart for the first few days if you don’t want to share your bed with your puppy.
-Sometimes, nighttime can get quite lonely, and sometimes, it may lead to excessive whining or barking.
+Sometimes, nighttime can get quite lonely, and it may lead to excessive whining or barking.
 If the barking persists, slightly bang the door but don’t go in.
-Your puppy needs to understand that its night time and that you’ll be back for her in the morning.
+Your puppy needs to understand that it’s nighttime and that you’ll be back for her in the morning.
 A talking radio or a hot water bottle can do the trick.

 I get it.
 You feel all mushy on the inside, but standing your ground will ensure peaceful nights ahead.
 You’ll thank me later.